العربية 中文 русский Français

 Program Structure

-The maximum requirement to graduate from the Master of Supply Chain Management degree is twelve (12) subjects.
-However, if you have completed a bachelor's degree in a relevant area or a UOWD Graduate Certificate in Business, or you have extensive professional work experience in a related area alongside a bachelor degree, you may be able to complete the program in a total of ten (10) subjects in line with UOWD’s policy on Credit for Prior Learning decided in consultation with UOWD’s Faculty of Business office prior to the beginning of the program.
+The Master of Supply Chain Management requires the successful completion of 72 credit points of subjects.
+The Business Foundation Subjects should be completed within the first two sessions of study.
+However, if you have completed a bachelor's degree in Business or Commerce or a UOWD Graduate Certificate in Business, you may be able to complete the program in a total of nine (9) subjects in line with UOWD’s policy on Credit for Prior Learning decided in consultation with UOWD’s Faculty of Business office prior to the beginning of the program.

 • Business & Management Subjects